Systems Architecture for Quantum Random Access Memory: Evaluation Methodology

 \subsection{Baseline Architectures}

-We theoretically analyze the performance of the new circuit and perform simulation in comparison to two baseline architectures, BB (Bucket-Brigade QRAM) and SS (Select-Swap QRAM), as described in the Background.
-These two QRAM architectures present state-of-the-art QRAM architecture designs.
+We theoretically analyze the performance of the new circuit and perform simulation in comparison to two baseline architectures, BB (Bucket-Brigade QRAM) and SS (Select-Swap QRAM), described in Sec \ref{sec:background}.
+These two QRAM architectures present state-of-the-art QRAM architecture designs in both consumption of quantum resources and performance of quantum circuits including circuit depth and noise-resilience properties.